-► To reset a Sound slot, hold SHIFT + ERASE and then touch the pad corresponding to the Sound slot to be reset.

-$\rightarrow$ The Sound is removed from the pad and the pad turns off.
+- ➤ To reset a Sound slot, hold SHIFT + ERASE and then press the pad related to the Sound you want to reset. - → The Sound is removed from the pad, and the pad is turned off.

-4.3 Managing Groups
+5.3 Managing Groups

 This section describes the global editing functions available for Groups.